My epic ride from Scotland to Italy

 I made it happen!

-If you have a dream and you really want it to come true, I'd say to you: "Make it happen".
-Don't let fear stop you.
-My journey to Italy has to be my journey of a lifetime.
-There were challenges but the highs I experienced far outweighed them.
-It's difficult to say which part of the trip was the most beautiful as there were so many ‘wow’ moments but cycling along the Cote d'Azur from Frejus to Nice has to rank up there.
-The sun was shining and there was a lovely breeze.
-Seeing the ochre hills and the incredible blue of the sea was spectacular.
-Cycling close to the mighty Highland cattle that were roaming freely in the national park in Holland, seeing all the beautiful scenery, freewheeling with the wind behind us to Le Luc, crossing that narrow bridge on the Rhone with the water visible down below, getting to the top of all those hills or simple things like arriving at our "planned" destination for the night, eating when I was ravenous, having a warm shower and getting into bed when I was exhausted, the camaraderie of Francesca, Joyce and Denis who kindly navigated, the almost wetting myself with laughter moments, the wonderful people I met en route, the unexpected praise and disbelief from everyone who asked "and where have you cycled from?"
-A guy I stopped in Lyon to ask where we could sleep for the night, when hearing I was cycling from Scotland to Italy, looked me in the eye and exclaimed: "Do you realise that what you're doing is 'merveilleux?'"
-The texts of support and hearing my friends cheer down the phone. . . . the list goes on.
+But there were plenty more stand-out moments.
+Cycling close to the mighty Highland cattle that were roaming freely in the national park in Holland.
+Seeing all the beautiful scenery.
+Freewheeling with the wind behind us to Le Luc.
+Crossing that narrow bridge on the Rhone with the water visible down below.
+Getting to the top of all those hills.
+Simple things like arriving at our 'planned' destination for the night, or eating when I was ravenous, or having a warm shower and getting into bed when I was exhausted.
+The camaraderie of Francesca, Joyce and Denis who kindly navigated.
+The almost wetting myself with laughter moments.
+The wonderful people I met en route.
+The unexpected praise and disbelief from everyone who asked: "And where have you cycled from?"
+A guy I stopped in Lyon to ask where we could sleep for the night, when hearing I was cycling from Scotland to Italy, looked me in the eye and exclaimed: "Do you realise that what you're doing is 'merveilleux'?"
+The texts of support and hearing my friends cheer down the phone.
+The list goes on.

 Stopping at traffic lights, a good-looking Alessandro in his Lycra cycled up next to me and asked where we were heading.
 When I told him, he said the road ahead was closed due to a landslide and we would have to take the train if we wanted to continue.
 This was a definite low.
 To have cycled over a thousand miles and to be given this blow!
 I explained I had to cycle all the way, the train wasn't an option for me.
 He could see the look of despair on my face and he then explained there was a possible alternative route which the police had blocked and which was up a very steep incline and gravelly path.
-‘Yes we would try it!’
+‘Yes we would try it.’
 He kindly accompanied us as far as the barricade.
 What a high I felt getting to the other side of the landslide.
 Alessandro saved the day!
-The whole journey was like that - if difficulties/challenges appeared they always resolved themselves.
+The whole journey was like that - if difficulties or challenges appeared they always resolved themselves.

-Another great high was when I saw the sign which read Italy 1000 meters.
-I started to cry!
-I couldn't believe I was almost there!
+Another great high was when I saw the sign which read: 'Italy, 1,000 meters'.
+I started to cry - I couldn't believe I was almost there!
 I felt so happy when I crossed the border and was cycling in the streets of Italy with the crazy drivers and the sound of the 'motorini' speeding by.
-When I opened the bedroom door of the little family run hotel in Bordighera, I could smell the familiar Italian smells of my past.
+When I opened the bedroom door of the little family-run hotel in Bordighera, I could smell the familiar Italian smells of my past.
 Joyce bought a bottle of Prosecco and after tea we had a celebratory drink.

 I'm so lucky and privileged to have had this experience.
 I am well aware of the kindness and love of my family and friends both here and in Italy and I'll always be grateful to them and to all who helped, encouraged, inspired, and donated.
-I couldn't have done it without you!
+I couldn't have done it without you.
 I thank you from the bottom of my heart.

-(Originally published over three issues of Saddlebag, the newsletter of Cycling UK Member Group Cycle Ayrshire, in 2016/17)
+Originally published over three issues of Saddlebag, the newsletter of Cycling UK Member Group Cycle Ayrshire, in 2016/17.